byuflowlab/415gps/README.md

 python gpslog.py /dev/ttyUSB0
 ```

+The update rate is currently set to 5 Hz.

 An example csv output file can be found in the example_output directory.
 The time entry in the CSV file corresponds to the time since the script was started.
+I used http://www.hamstermap.com to plot the coordinates.

 I still need to grab the licenses for the driver files and the atcommander files and put them in here.